Klingle Valley Trail: Location

 The valley forms the boundary between the Woodley Park neighborhood to the south and the Cleveland Park neighborhood to the north.
+The Tregaron Conservancy can be accessed from two locations on the trail.
 A small stream, usually called Klingle Creek (but sometimes the Klingle Tributary), flows through it, and empties into Rock Creek.
 Much of the valley is administered by the National Park Service as a part of Rock Creek Park.
 The mouth of the valley joins the mouth of another narrow valley occupied by Porter Street.

 History

 Formerly Klingle Ford Road, Klingle Road became a public roadway in 1839, but only later was named Klingle.
 The road is named for Joshua Pierce Klingle, the nephew of Pierce Mill owner Joshua Pierce and was originally known as Klingle's Road.
 Klingle, who was adopted by Pierce when his parents died, inherited Pierce's land upon his death and in 1891 sold a large portion of it to the federal government for the creation of Rock Creek Park.

-In 1885, the Klingle Road right-of-way was deeded to the City for use as a public highway.
+In 1885, the Klingle Road right-of-way was deeded to the city for use as a public highway.
 Five years later, when Congress authorized the creation of Rock Creek Park, Klingle formed the rough southern border of the new park.
 Along with Peirce Mill and Military Roads, it was the only roads that spanned the park north of the National Zoological Park.

 In 1913, the city generated a plan to straighten and widen the street as Klingle Parkway, connecting Beach Drive and Reno Road.
 Before World War I, the road was used by farmers to bring grain to Peirce Mill.

 Klingle Road remains listed as an arterial roadway for vehicular traffic on the District of Columbia's Functional Classification Map and is a part of DC's permanent system of highways.
 Klingle Road remains a right-of-way on the federal-aid system and has not been officially or administratively closed.

 Closure and ensuing dispute

 A section of the roadway was barricaded in 1990 after erosion severely damaged a 0.75 mi section.
 Because the road had been used by up to 3,200 cars a day, a campaign was launched to repair and reopen the road.
 But a competing campaign, led by the Sierra Club of DC, advocated for replacing the road with a bicycle, hiking, or bridle path.

-The repair-and-rebuild group persuaded the DC government to commission a feasibility study by the Berger Group, and engineering consultancy.
+The repair-and-rebuild faction persuaded the D.C. government to commission a feasibility study by the Berger Group, an engineering consultancy.
 Published in August 1999, the study ruled out no options, and so did not end the dispute.

-In 2003, Mayor Anthony Williams expressed opposition to the demands that the road be rebuilt, but was overruled by the Council of the District, which in 2003 passed a line item in the District budget bill requiring that Klingle Road "be re-opened to the public for motor vehicle traffic."
-The construction schedule called for the road to be re-opened to motorized traffic in 2007.
+In 2003, Mayor Anthony Williams expressed opposition to the demands that the road be rebuilt, but was overruled by the Council of the District, which in 2003 passed a line item in the District budget bill requiring that Klingle Road "be re-opened to the public for motor vehicle traffic" in 2007.